Exporting fresh exotic tropical fruit to Europe

 In the last decade, the diversity of fruit and vegetables supplied to the European market has increased.
 Exotic tropical fruits compete with other fruits, but can also complement them.
 They are distinguished by a higher price, a more exclusive image and perceived health benefits.

-For more general information about market channels and segments, you can have a look at the market channels and segments available on the CBI market intelligence platform.
+For more general information about market channels and segments, have a look at the market channels and segments available on the CBI market intelligence platform.
 This section provides information about the various marketing channels through which fresh exotic tropical fruit is marketed in Europe.

 Market channels for exotics differ throughout Europe